H\"older regularity of the pressure for weak solutions of the 3D Euler equations in bounded domains

-We will study the problem given by equation \eqref{pressureeq} and Neumann boundary condition \eqref{boundarycondition}.
-We will refer to equation \eqref{boundarycondition} as the very weak boundary condition for the pressure, in order to distinguish it from the usual weak boundary condition $\partial_n p = (u \otimes u): \nabla n$.
-We will prove that if $u \in C^{0,\alpha} (\Omega)$, then $p \in C^{0,\alpha} (\Omega)$ for any $\alpha > 0$.
+The regularity result for the pressure that we will prove is that if $u \in C^{0,\alpha} (\Omega)$, then $p \in C^{0,\alpha} (\Omega)$ for any $\alpha \in (0,1)$ such that the pressure obeys the very weak boundary condition \eqref{veryweakboundcondeq}.
 Note that we will omit the time dependence of the pressure and the velocity field throughout this paper, as it does not play a role of significance here.

-The reason we prove this regularity result in the setting of H\"older spaces is because these spaces play an essential role in the theory of turbulence.
-As was first pointed out by Onsager in \cite{onsager}, there is a relation between H\"older regularity of the velocity field of a fluid flow on the one hand and the loss of energy via anomalous dissipation on the other hand.
-This relation is referred to as Onsager's conjecture.
+The reason we prove this regularity result in the setting of H\"older spaces is because these spaces play an essential role in the theory of turbulence, as they can be related to the scaling properties of the structure functions.